CompositionalIT/SAFE-Dojo/Instructions.md

 3.2 Using your retrieved URL, update the Src attribute on the iframe to retrieve embed the Bing map

 3.3 Navigate to the web application and observe how the Bing map is now being rendered in the UI

+3.4 Start to explore how data flows from the updated model through to the UI.
+What causes the map to update?

 ## 4. Implement weather endpoint